-Type 3277: remove the vent plug (A16).
+- 14. Unscrew the vent plug (A16) from the bottom signal pressure connection and screw it into the top connection (S).
 The actuator springs, which now push against the diaphragm plate from above, cause the actuator stem to extend.
-The signal pressure is connected to the bottom connection (S) on the bottom diaphragm case (over the yoke in Type 3277).
-As a result, the actuator stem retracts opposing the spring force as the signal pressure increases.

-Affix a new nameplate with changed symbol and new configuration ID to the actuator.
+The signal pressure is connected to the bottom connection (S) on the bottom diaphragm case.
+As a result, the actuator stem retracts opposing the spring force as the signal pressure increases. - Affix a new nameplate with changed symbol and new configuration ID to the actuator.